mkannika/nextjs-wordpress-graphql/README.md

 # Headless WordPress with Next.js and GraphQL

-Using WordPress as a Headless CMS with Next.js and GraphQL
+This project uses WordPress as a headless CMS, with GraphQL to fetch content, and Next.js to render the frontend.